Germany must tighten climate change law, top court rules

 The German Constitutional Court said in a ruling on Thursday the law did not in itself violate the rights of future generations, but that it did fail to make sufficient provision for further carbon dioxide emissions cuts from 2031.

-Among the plaintiffs was Sophie Becksen here, the daughter of a farming family on the North Sea island of Pellworm, who fears that rising sea levels would engulf her low-lying island, leaving her with no inheritance to claim.
+Among the plaintiffs was Sophie Becksen, the daughter of a farming family on the North Sea island of Pellworm, who fears that rising sea levels would engulf her low-lying island, leaving her with no inheritance to claim.

 "The challenged provisions do violate the freedoms of the complainants, some of whom are still very young," the court said in a statement.
 "The provisions irreversibly offload major emission reduction burdens onto periods after 2030."